rakolina/rakolina/README.md

 - 👋 Hi, I’m Karolina.
 - 👀 I’m interested in programming on the JVM, UNIX based systems and home robotics
-- 🌱 I’m currently learning JWT, BlockChain, and NLP
+- 🌱 I’m currently learning Big Data
 - 💞️ I’m looking to collaborate on open source projects.
 - 📫 How to reach me: write me at pentatopas@gmail.com